With "Star Wars" movie due to land, old toys go galactic

-THORNABY, England (Reuters) - Vintage toys linked to the “Star Wars” film franchise are moving faster than a swirling lightsaber, sending prices of many of them soaring into hyperspace.
+THORNABY, England, Nov 30 (Reuters) - Vintage toys linked to the “Star Wars” film franchise are moving faster than a swirling lightsaber, sending prices of many of them soaring into hyperspace.

 With the latest in the series - “Star Wars: The Force Awakens” - due to open in December, auctioneers in the northeast England town of Thornaby have sold one for a colossal 18,000 pounds ($27,000), 35 years after it went for 1.50 pounds in the shops.